Polished.com Inc. (POL): Skating on Thin Ice? We Know the Answer

 Sponsored

-The average price from analysts is $2.00, which is $4.54 above the current price.
 POL currently public float of 101.33M and currently shorts hold a 11.01% ratio of that float.
-Today, the average trading volume of POL was 1.18M shares.
+Today, the average trading volume of POL was 1.23M shares.

 POL’s Market Performance

-POL stocks went down by -17.96% for the week, with a monthly drop of -37.64% and a quarterly performance of -62.43%, while its annual performance rate touched -86.90%.
-The volatility ratio for the week stands at 10.80% while the volatility levels for the past 30 days are set at 9.55% for Polished.com Inc. The simple moving average for the period of the last 20 days is -18.61% for POL stocks with a simple moving average of -67.88% for the last 200 days.
+POL stocks went up by 8.74% for the week, with a monthly drop of -11.82% and a quarterly performance of -52.94%, while its annual performance rate touched -83.28%.
+The volatility ratio for the week stands at 19.91% while the volatility levels for the past 30 days are set at 11.86% for Polished.com Inc. The simple moving average for the period of the last 20 days is 5.40% for POL stocks with a simple moving average of -59.93% for the last 200 days.

-During the last 5 trading sessions, POL fell by -17.97%, which changed the moving average for the period of 200-days by -80.98% in comparison to the 20-day moving average, which settled at $0.5492.
-In addition, Polished.com Inc. saw -80.90% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, POL rose by +8.74%, which changed the moving average for the period of 200-days by -78.21% in comparison to the 20-day moving average, which settled at $0.5307.
+In addition, Polished.com Inc. saw -76.67% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for POL